coveo/plasma/packages/website/docs/RadioSelectConnected.md

 # Best Practices

-Use radio buttons to have users select only one option from a short list.
+Use radio buttons when users need to select a single option from a short list.

 Radio buttons always come in a set of two or more options.

 When presenting only two options,

--   For on/off choice, use a [Toggle](#/form/FlatSelect).
+-   For an on/off choice, use a [Toggle](https://plasma.coveo.com/form/FlatSelect).
 Example: Enable dark mode.
--   For a yes/no choice, such as opt in/out, use a stand-alone Checkbox](#/form/Checkbox).
+-   For a yes/no choice, such as opt in/out, use a stand-alone [Checkbox](https://plasma.coveo.com/form/Checkbox).
 Example: Receive email notification.
 -   When it’s neither, use a radio button.
 Examples: Choose between red or blue.

 Aim for seven or less options.
-If that's impossible, consider using the [Single select](#/form/SingleSelect) instead.
+If that's impossible, consider using the [Single select](https://plasma.coveo.com/form/SingleSelect) instead.

-Options should be sorted by most relevant unless a more suited ordering rationale applies, for example when listing size or security level options.
+Sort options by most relevant, unless a more suited ordering rationale applies.
+For example, when listing size or security level options.
 If no rationale stands out, place options in alphanumerical order.

 # Labeling